-In the window you see next, search for torch, select it from the list, and click Install Package.
+In the window you see next, search for torch (sometimes you have to wait a minute for it to download the options before the search works), select it from the list, and click Install Package.
 If all goes well you'll see a green box in this window stating Package 'torch' installed successfully and you can close this search window and the settings window.
 Keep in mind that you might need to separately install numpy, a different package.